Hamoodteen/Hamoodteen-Projects/Python's/تطبيقات/README.md

-# You can see my releases , the files is very large to publish here
+# You can see my releases , the files are very large to publish here